reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

 ```
 We have used the `S3Template` class provided by Spring Cloud AWS in our service layer. `S3Template` is a high level abstraction over the `S3Client` class provided by the AWS SDK.

-While it's possible to use the `S3Client` directly, `S3Template` reduces boilerplate code and simplifies interaction with S3 by offering convenient, Spring-friendly methods for common S3 operations.
+While it is possible to use the `S3Client` directly, `S3Template` reduces boilerplate code and simplifies interaction with S3 by offering convenient, Spring-friendly methods for common S3 operations.

 We also make use of our custom `AwsS3BucketProperties` class which we had created earlier, to reference the S3 bucket name defined in our `application.yaml` file.